ATNF/askapsoft/Code/Doc/user/current/doc/platform/purgepolicy.rst

 The ``scratch2`` 1.4PB Lustre file system at the Pawsey Centre is allocated to the ASKAP project (1 PB) and the MWA (0.4 PB).
 Hard quotas are not in place, as a certain amount of flexibility between ASKAP and MWA usage benefits both projects so long as total usage is managed.
 Manually managing free space on ``scratch2`` is not practicable.
 Due to the configuration and characteristics of the Lustre file system, file writes can fail even if the total free space is greater than the file size required.
 This is primarily due to individual Lustre Object Storage Targets (OSTs) running out of space.
-To maintain operational stability of the ``scratch2`` filesystem, and the ASKAP telescope, and science objectives, free space must be maintained at a reasonable level.
+To maintain operational stability of the ``scratch2`` filesystem, and ASKAP, free space must be maintained at a reasonable level.

 To address this, an automated file purging policy is in place on ``scratch2``.
-This automatically removes files with a **most recent access time older than a set value**.
+This automatically removes files with an **access time older than a set value**.
 Analysis shows that a most recent access time of 30 to 45 days gives reasonable benefits.
-It should be noted that the term *scratch* means temporary and it should never be intended to be a location for data on a long term basis.
+It should be noted that the term *scratch* means temporary and not intended for long term data archiving.
 However, alternative locations for your data are available and you are urged to regularly examine your data usage on ``scratch2`` and **selectively** attend to the data you wish to keep.

 * `Pawsey file systems`_